HIStory: Past, Present and Future, Book I: Promotion

-Also, during this period of time, Jackson did a series of personal appearances, becoming the first time that he faced the public eye following the allegations.
-On June 14, 1995, Jackson did the interview TV special "Primetime Live" along with his then wife Lisa Marie Presley and the interviewer Diane Sawyer.
-The special was watched by an audience 60 million in the United States and 500 millions worldwide.
-However, it received mixed reviews by critics.
-On September 7, 1995, he opened the MTV Video Music Awards with a 15 minutes medley.
+During this period of time, Jackson made a series of public appearances, becoming the first time that he faced the public eye following the allegations.
+On June 14, 1995, Jackson was interviewed with his then wife Lisa Marie Presley by Diane Sawyer for a television special.
+It was watched by 60 million in the United States and 500 million worldwide, but received mixed reviews from critics.
+On September 7, 1995, he opened the MTV Video Music Awards with a 15 minute long medley.

-"Smile", "This Time Around" and "D.S." were released as promotional singles in 1995 and December 1997.
-Due to lack of radio airplay, "Smile" and "D.S." did not chart on any music charts worldwide.
+"This Time Around" and "Smile" were released as promotional singles in December 1995 and December 1997 respectively.
+Due to lack of radio airplay, "Smile" did not chart on any music charts worldwide until 2009.
 "This Time Around", was released as a radio-only single in the United States in December 1995.
 The song peaked at number 23 on the Billboard Hot R&B Singles chart and at number 18 on the Billboard Hot Dance Music/Club Play chart solely off radio airplay.

 To promote the album, Jackson embarked on the HIStory World Tour, which grossed $165 million (equivalent to $268 million in 2019).
 It was Jackson's third and final concert tour as a solo artist.
 The tour, beginning in Prague, Czech Republic on September 7, 1996, attracted more than 4.5 million fans from 58 cities in 35 countries around the world.
 The average concert attendance was 54,878 and the tour lasted 82 tour dates.
 Jackson performed no concerts in the United States, besides two concerts in January 1997 in Hawaii at the Aloha Stadium, to a crowd of 35,000 each; he was the first artist to sell out the stadium.
 VIP seats cost, on average, $200 per person.
 Each concert lasted an estimated two hours and ten minutes.
 The tour concluded in Durban, South Africa on October 15, 1997.

 The album cover depicts a 10-foot sculpture of Jackson in a "warrior-like" pose, created in 1994 by Diana Walczak.
 To promote the tour, Epic placed ten 30-foot replicas of the statue in locations around the world, including the River Thames in London, Alexanderplatz in Berlin, Eindhoven in the Netherlands, and the pedestal of the destroyed Stalin Monument in Prague.
 The statues were built over three months by a team of 30, made from steel and fiberglass, and weighed around 20,000 pounds each.
 Another statue, built from wood and plaster, was placed at the Los Angeles Tower Records store.
 In 2016, the original statue was installed at the Mandalay Bay casino in Las Vegas.